arg0naut91/muRty/README.md

 This has been tested and in such case the implementation jumps to another branch.

-By default, the function tries to minimize the total cost of assignment.
+By default, the function tries to minimize the total cost of each assignment and outputs a list of *k* assignments with lowest costs.

-You can modify that behaviour by changing the parameter `objective` to `max`, like below:
+You can reverse this behaviour by changing the parameter `objective` to `max`, like below:

 ``` r
 get_k_best(mat, k_best = 6, objective = 'max')